TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Appendix/ResourcesForEditors.rst

 .. include:: ../Includes.txt

 ==================================
-Information for editing this guide
+Information for Editing This Guide
 ==================================

 Here, we list some resources that are useful when editing this manual:

-Resources for this guide
+Resources for This Guide
 ========================

 * :ref:`Linktargets <linktargets>`  (labels for cross-referencing)